-Admission of Non-Award Seeking Adult Students
+Admission of Non-Degree Seeking Adult Students

 Adult students who wish to take credit classes for self-improvement, but who do not wish to pursue a formal award at ASU Mid-South, are not eligible for financial aid; however, they are exempt from some admissions and enrollment requirements.
-They must submit a completed Application for Admission but are not required to present high school or college transcripts unless a course has specific prerequisite requirements.
-Non-award seeking students who do not want to present transcripts or test scores may be required to demonstrate the necessary knowledge and skills stipulated by the course prerequisites prior to enrollment.
-If permitted to enroll without transcripts or test scores, students must sign a prerequisite refusal form to attest that they were informed about required prerequisites prior to enrollment, choose to enroll regardless, and understand the instructor is not obligated to change the pace of the course to accommodate their possible lack of preparation.
-Prerequisite refusal forms will not be approved when students have failed the prerequisite course(s).
+They must submit a completed Application for Admission but are not required to present high school or college transcripts, immunization records, or placement scores.
+The college does require all male students ages of 18-26 to acknowledge, as part of the admissions process that they have registered with the Selective Service.

-Non-award seeking adult students are subject to the college's academic probation and suspension policies unless exemptions are approved by the Vice Chancellor for Learning and Instruction.
+Non-degree seeking adult students are not subject to the college's academic probation and suspension policies.
+Dually or concurrently-enrolled, non-degree seeking high school students are subject to the college's academic probation and suspension policies.

 These exemptions do not apply to dually or concurrently-enrolled high school students who are earning college credits but not seeking an award at ASU Mid-South.